dough10/PolySonic/README.md

 - change max # of albums returned by search to 200. up from 20

-- ability to use multiple configs (new config UIs)

 - "mini player" now shown at bottom of settings page

 - updates to artists page styling (larger artist image recentered using SmartCrop.js)

-- option to browse subsonic library by folder index as opposed to ID3 info (changeable from a dropdown on settings page)
+- option to browse Subsonic library by folder index as opposed to ID3 info (changeable from a dropdown on settings page)

+- ability to use multiple configs (new config UIs)

+- option to import / export configs as JSON files

 done: